UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 </Type>
 ```

 where `Type` without any namespace is a data type (class, interface, struct or enum) from *Forms*.
-Note that unless you specifically add a namespace prefix to an element, the *default namespace* is always added as a prefix, and this is the name-space for Forms as seen from the top of every Form XAML file:
+Note that unless you specifically add a namespace prefix to an element, the **default namespace** is always added as a prefix, and this is the name-space for Forms.
+We see this declared at the top of every Form XAML file:

 ```XAML
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms" ...
 ```

+> If you were wondering, why do some elements in XAML have a namespace, while others do not, the answer is simple:
+_They all do!_

-It is easy to forget this namespace is added as you don't notice what is not written.
+In the absence of an explicit namespace, it is easy to forget the default namespace as you don't notice what is not explicitely written.
+This can cause initial confusion as the learner looks for 'patterns' in the XAML syntax (or was it just me?).

 ### Referencing an object in memory